DSIN-INSA-Strasbourg/Hermes-doc/content/4. Examples/41. Single datasource/_index.md

             srv_group_name: GROUP_NAME
             srv_group_desc: GROUP_DESC

-    SRVUsers: # Settings for SRVUsers's data type
+    SRVUsers: # Settings for SRVUsers data type
-      primarykeyattr: srv_user_id # Attribute's name that will be used as primary key
+      primarykeyattr: srv_user_id # Attribute name that will be used as primary key
-      # Facultative template of object's string representation that will be used in logs
+      # Facultative template of object string representation that will be used in logs
       toString: "<SRVUsers[{{ srv_user_id }}, {{ srv_login | default('#UNDEF#') }}]>"
       sources: # datasource(s) to use to fetch data.
 Usually one, but several could be used
         datasource_of_example1: # The source name set in hermes.plugins.datasources